tofer17/ags/docs/TBE.md

 It has three features:
 1. Players can post to it any object and a specific point in the future (and only the future); it'll encrypt that object.
-1. Players can request the key do decrypt objects that the server has encrypted-- but only for past points in time.
+1. Players can request the key to decrypt objects that the server has encrypted-- but only for past points in time.
 1. It can provide anyone with a Signed Timestamp of the current time.

 > "Point in time" always breaks down into a Epoch Time-- that is, a specific number.
 A _timestamp_ is such a number.